 Present to your audience how they can benefit from giving you feedback.
 Ask for their opinions, what they think could be made better, or what you could add next time.
 Remember to mention what you are offering, for example:

 - A special discount is offered when a client gives feedback or signs up immediately for a webinar.

 - Present benefits of loyalty programmes, if you have one.

 - Answer any questions – about the webinars, programmes etc.

 Why is it important?
 Firstly, you will get to know your clients.
-Who attends your events is a crucial matter because when you know your target group, you will also know how to conform to ads, find more clients, and identify the purpose of your attendees (Why did they attend?
+Who attends your events is crucial because when you know your target group, you will also know how to conform to ads, find more clients, and identify the purpose of your attendees (Why did they attend?
 What did they want to learn?).
 Secondly, any feedback is helpful.
 Thanks to it, you will know how you can improve your events.
-Even if you don’t sell the product now, you’ll get to know someone who might be interested in future events, or you can find someone interested to be a presenter in one of your webinars.
+Finally, even if you don’t sell the product now, you’ll get to know someone who might be interested in future events, or you can find someone interested in being a presenter in one of your webinars.

 As you can see, it’s a critical step that shouldn’t be neglected.

-Webinar feedback surveys are key to your growth as a presenter and a webinar creator.
-Please do not treat them lightly: by asking the right questions at the right time, you can make a world of difference in your webinar strategy.
+Webinar feedback surveys are crucial to your growth as a presenter and a webinar creator.
+So please do not treat them lightly: by asking the right questions at the right time, you can make a world of difference in your webinar strategy.

 Simplified online meeting and webinar software platform MyOwnConference — perfect for a work-wherever world.
 Life hacks, reviews, and tips for scheduling and preparing to hold and promote webinars and virtual conferences.